ScrapNews2U/ScrapNews2U.github.io/_posts/2023-11-17-World_News_Headline_231117.md

 Summary |
 :---:|
 ![](/assets/images/2023-11-17-World_News_Headline_231117-4.webp) |
 Israeli soldiers have discovered the body of a hostage, Yehudit Weiss, who was seized by Hamas militants during the attacks on southern Israel in October.
 The Israeli army claims that Hamas operates a base underneath the Al-Shifa hospital, while Hamas denies the charge.
 Israeli officials state that around 240 people were taken hostage during the Hamas attacks, resulting in the deaths of 1,200 people, mostly civilians.
-The raid on Al-Shifa hospital by Israeli special forces has damaged the facility, with military equipment and footage relating to hostages allegedly found on computers.
-Three tags: Hostage, Gaza Strip, Israeli Army. |
+The raid on Al-Shifa hospital by Israeli special forces has damaged the facility, with military equipment and footage relating to hostages allegedly found on computers. |

 ## Internet and Phone Networks Collapse in Gaza Due to Fuel Shortage